mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day2_5.png)

-### Viewing Floorplan in Magic
+### Floorplan in Magic
-To view our floorplan in Magic we need to provide three files as input:
+For veiwing the floorplan in Magic we require the input files which are:

-Magic technology file (sky130A.tech)
+		1.Magic technology file (sky130A.tech)
-Def file of floorplan
+		2.Def file of floorplan
-Merged LEF file
+		3.Merged LEF file

+The command to invoke the Magic Tools is

+                magic -T <magic tech file> lef read <lef file> def read <def file>

 ![](Images/day2_8.png)

 ### Placement
+After Floorplanning, the next step is Placement.
+Placement is the process of finding a suitable physical location for each cell in the block.
-The next step in the Digital ASIC design flow after floorplanning is placement.
-The synthesized netlist has been mapped to standard cells and floorplanning phase has determined the standard cells rows, enabling placement.
-OpenLANE does placement in two stages:
+Placement does not just place the standard cell available in the synthesized netlist, it also optimized the design OpenLANE does placement in two stages:

 Global Placement - Optimized but not legal placement.
-Optimization works to reduce wirelength by reducing half parameter wirelength
+Optimization works to reduce wirelength by reducing half parameter wirelength.
 Detailed Placement - Legalizes placement of cells into standard cell rows while adhering to global placement

-To do placement in OpenLANE:
+To run placement in OpenLANE use `run_placement`.

 ![](Images/day2_6.png)

 For placement to converge the overflow value needs to be converging to 0.
-At the end of placement cell legalization will be reported:
+At the end of placement cell legalization are reported:

 ![](Images/day2_9.png)

 ### Viewing Placement in Magic
-To view placement in Magic the command mirrors viewing floorplanning:
+To view placement in Magic go to the placement directory in reults and use

+     magic -T <magic tech file> lef read <lef file> def read <def file>

 ![](Images/day2_10.png)

+### Standard Cell Characterization
+Cell Design consist of following steps-

+1. Inputs - PDKs (Process design kits) consist of DRC & LVS rules, SPICE models, library & user-defined specs.

+2. Design Steps - Design step include Circuit Design, Layout Design, Characterization.GUNA software is used for characterization.
+The characterization can be classified as Timing, Power and Noise characterization.

+3. Outputs - Outputs of the Design are CDL (Circuit Description Language), GDSII, LEF, extracted Spice netlist (.cir), timing, noise, power.libs, function.

+Standard Cell Libraries consist of cells with different functionality/drive strengths.
+These cells need to be characterized by liberty files to be used by synthesis tools to determine optimal circuit arrangement.
+Characterization consist of following steps:

+1.Read Model File.
+2.Extract Spice netlist.
+3.Define behavior of Buffer.
+4.Read subcircuit.
+5.Attach necessary power sources.
+6.Apply Stimulas.
+7.Provide necessary Capacitance.
+8.Provide Simulation commands.

 ## Day 3 Design Library Cell